adrianolszewski/model-based-testing-hypotheses/README.md

 ```
 Yes, the LRT did better.
 This result is consistent with the Mann-Whitney (-Wilcoxon test).

 Now let's again increase the mean in one group by 0.01.
-Not only the model convrges properly, but also the Wald's and LRT are in a good agreement!
+Not only the model converges properly, but also the Wald's and LRT are in a good agreement!
 ``` r
 > set.seed(1000)
 > stack(